apache/flink/docs/dev/table/types.md

 class User {

-    // defines an INT data type with a default conversion class public @DataTypeHint("INT") Object o;
+    // defines an INT data type with a default conversion class `java.lang.Integer` public @DataTypeHint("INT") Object o;

     // defines a TIMESTAMP data type of millisecond precision with an explicit conversion class